juhavuo/TrackingAccuracy/README.md

 There is still lot to adjust.
 This application is done for my phone and for example UI of Numerical Fragment needs to be make more adjustable for different screen sizes.

+Currently developing DataViewingActivity so data of multiple routes can be viewed and compared properly at the same time.
+This is in experimental branch.